 When the train arrives, look for the compartment marked with a bicycle icon (usually at the rear).
 Roll on and you’ll find an open area with jump seats that flip down from the wall (making it easy to hold the bike steady in front of you).
 A rail system employee (in dark blue uniform) may or may not come by to stamp your ticket.
 Intercom announcements and overhead digital signs announce the “Naechste halt” (next stop).
 Keep an eye out for your destination and be ready to roll off when arriving at your station; stop times are typically rather brief on these regional trains.

 Once you’re off the train, just look for the white and green cycle route signs outside the station to hop back on the back path and resume the ride!

 Buses called “RegioRadler” (“Regional Cyclist”) ply the Mosel region with bike trailers in tow.
 For the Trier to Koblenz segment you can book through BikeTours.com, there are frequent stops from Trier to Bullay (about halfway to Koblenz).
 Their route then diverges from the Mosel Bike Path, rejoining only briefly again downriver between Treis-Karden and Hatzenport.

 There are bus stops (usually with a shed) in the villages along this bus route that display expected pick-up times.
 Buy two tickets (one for you, one for your bike) from the driver or in advance online.
 Throw your bike on the trailer and board the bus for a bit of pedaling relief!

 I did not personally take the RegioRadler, but it seemed a very popular option.
 It passed me a few times with a trailer nearly full of bikes!
 More info and route maps >

-The nitty gritty on the Mosel Bike Path – My notes and tips on terrain, surface, safety, traffic, navigation, and more!
+Want to know more?
+Read the nitty gritty on the Mosel Bike Path for notes and tips on terrain, surface, safety, traffic, navigation, and more!